 The following is an in-depth review and analysis of Starlink user experiences written on various online forums and social media websites to summarize how well the service is performing in Canada and who stands to benefit most from it.

-Even in its early stages, Starlink is much, much ‘better than nothing’ in Canada and provides considerably better speeds and latencies than its traditional satellite internet and LTE wireless internet competitors for a competitive price.
+Even in its early stages, Starlink is much, much ‘better than nothing’ in Canada and provides considerably better speeds and latencies than its traditional satellite internet and LTE wireless internet competitors for a reasonable, if somewhat elevated, price.

 However, outages have been a challenge for some customers, so if having an internet connection at all times is vital (eg. working from home, home security, etc.), it is recommended that you have a backup (failover) ISP connection in place to handle this downtime.